kieselsteini/PiXL-old/README.md

 * true retro feeling with small resolution and chiptune sounds / music
 * uses stock Lua 5.3 with all new features like integers and bit operations
 * provides a simple network interface
+* Quake 1 like PAK files if you need more than one Lua file

 ## Limitations